Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 Thoughts floated through his head on his jog home.
 Email ping.
 New job offer from Personnel, like Daar had alluded to.
 He never forgot a single detail or trick, that one.

 Family time.
-Diego won the unlimited class in junior’s wrestling that night---there weren’t many in it of course, because there weren’t many kids like him---but he still won.
+Diego won the unlimited class in junior’s wrestling that night - there weren’t many in it of course, because there weren’t many kids like him - but he still won.
 They celebrated with steaks grilled up on the rooftop.
 These days, that was an expensive treat.
 Mostly they got by on hamburger or ground naxas.
 Marty wanted to raise chickens in the backlot.
 He couldn’t object.

 Head floating in thoughts.